jkwchui/chem-jon-hk/docs/jon/essays/IB-M20-grades.md

 Since the results were released on 6 July 2020, there had been lively discussions between students, teachers, parents, and schools.
 Despite usually very [thoughtful](https://medium.com/@joelumsden/thoughts-on-the-ib-results-a-dive-into-the-numbers-this-year-75011ae2d1bf) and generally considerate of what is a difficult time for everyone, few of these conversations can go very deep, because "the algorithm" [remains unknown](https://www.ibo.org/news/news-about-the-ib/awarding-may-2020-results-further-information/).

 In the past week, equipped with full data from a large cohort (I teach > 50 Year 2 chem students at both levels), I have reverse engineered how the grades were calculated.
-The numbers seen here is specific to a school / subject / level combination, but I expect the general model to be broadly holding true.
+The numbers seen here is specific to a school / subject / level combination, but I expect the general model to broadly hold true.

 ::: warning Caveats